OEM for least squares problems: CONVERGENCE OF THE OEM ALGORITHM

 \begin{example} We generate $\m{X}$ from $p$ dimensional Gaussian distribution $N(\v{0},\m{V})$ with $n$ independent observations, where the $(i,j)$th entry of $\m{V}$ is 1 for $i=j$ and $\rho$ for $i\neq j$.
-Values of $\v{Y}$ and $\vb$ are generated by (\ref{lm}) and (\ref{beta}).
+Values of $\v{y}$ and $\vb$ are generated by (\ref{lm}) and (\ref{beta}).
 The same setup was used in Friedman, Hastie, and Tibshirani (2009).
-For $p=10,\ \rho=0.1,\ \lambda=0.5$ and increasing $n$, the left panel of Figure 3 depicts the average values of $R_0$ in (\ref{rate0}) against increasing $n$ and the right panel of the figure depicts the average iteration numbers against increasing $n$, with the dashed and solid lines corresponding to the ordinary least squares estimator and the lasso, respectively.
-Quite strikingly, this figure indicates that OEM requires \emph{fewer} iterations as $n$ becomes larger, which makes OEM particulary attractive for situations with massive data (SAMSI 2012).
-It is important to note that here the OEM sequence for the lasso requires fewer iteration than its counterpart for the ordinary least squares, empirically validating Theorem~\ref{th:rate}. \end{example}
+For $p=10,\ \rho=0.1,\ \lambda=0.5$ and increasing $n$, the left panel of Figure \ref{fig:convR} depicts the average values of $R_0$ in (\ref{rate0}) against increasing $n$ and the right panel of the figure depicts the average iteration numbers against increasing $n$, with the dashed and solid lines corresponding to the OLS estimator and the lasso, respectively.
+This figure indicates that OEM requires \emph{fewer} iterations as $n$ becomes larger, which makes OEM particulary attractive for situations with big tall data.
+The OEM sequence for the lasso requires fewer iteration than its counterpart for the OLS, thus validating Theorem~\ref{th:rate}. \end{example}